 We are fortunate to employ Sports Stars to deliver our PE sessions in the main school.

-Coach Ben and Coach Katie from Sports Stars are an integral part of the school staff.
+Coach Ben and Coach Matt from Sports Stars are an integral part of the school staff.
 They deliver high quality PE lessons in a fun and engaging way for children of all abilities.
 They also organise a range of opportunities for the children to compete against other local schools.

 All coaches are DBS checked, first aid qualified and hold nationally recognised sports qualifications.